andres-quintela/manette/README.md

 * NATURE : the architecture from [Human-level control through deep reinforcement learning](https://www.nature.com/nature/journal/v518/n7540/full/nature14236.html).
 * BAYESIAN : the NIPS network with a dropout layer to improve the exploration policy.
 See this paper about [Dropout as a Bayesian Approximation](https://arxiv.org/abs/1506.02142).
 * PWYX : a bigger convolutionnal network with max pooling, inspired by [ppwwyyxx's work](https://github.com/ppwwyyxx/tensorpack/tree/master/examples/A3C-Gym).
-* LSTM : the PWYX network with an LSTM cell.

-**When using FIGAR**, it is better to choose a bigger network like PWYX or LSTM.
+**When using FIGAR**, it is better to choose a bigger network like PWYX.

 To create a new architecture follow the pattern demonstrated in the other networks.
 Then create a new class that inherits from both the ```PolicyVNetwork``` and```YourNetwork```.
 For example:  ```NewArchitecturePolicyVNetwork(PolicyVNetwork, YourNetwork)```.
 Then use this class in ```train.py```.